 Once you have an EIN, you can open a corporate bank account.
 This is essential to keeping your personal finances separate from the charity’s.

 At ZenBusiness, we are proud to support small businesses through a variety of different tools and services.
-Whether you need a registered agent service, want to reserve a business name, or looking to register a domain, our goal is to help you stay on the road to success.
+Whether you need a registered agent service or are looking to register a domain, our goal is to help you stay on the road to success.
 Check out our services, and contact us today to see how we can help you grow your nonprofit.

 Directors of New Jersey nonprofit corporations can be paid a fair salary for the work they do, much as an employee is.
 However, the IRS states that any wages cannot be excessive, and it regularly audits the salaries of nonprofits to ensure this rule is followed.
 Paying an excessive wage to anyone may lead to the loss of tax-exempt status.